apache/arrow/docs/source/developers/docker.rst

 Usage
 -----

 There are multiple ways to execute the docker based builds.
-The recommented is to use the archery tool:
+The recommended is to use the archery tool:

 Installation: